huynguy-db/arcion-docs/content/docs/references/dynamic-reinitialization.md

 Replicant lets you to add and remove tables or views during a replication job.
 The reinitialization process consists briefly of the following two procedures:

 1. Specify the reinitialization parameters in a YAML configuration file.
-2. Run Replicant with the `--reinitialize` option and providing the option the full path to the reinitialization configuration file.
+2. Run Replicant with the `--reinitialize` option and provide the full path to the reinitialization configuration file.

 ## The reinitialization configuration parameters
 ### `catalog`